cmdcolin/cactus/doc/sa_refgraph_hackathon_2023.md

 4.0K	hprc10.viz
 ```

-There are four versions of the graph produced (please see [here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#clipping-filtering-and-indexing) for more details), denoted by these preffixes:
+There are four versions of the graph produced (please see [here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#clipping-filtering-and-indexing) for more details), denoted by these prefixes:

 * `hprc.sv` : This is the output of `minigraph` and contains only structural variants.
 The input haplotypes are not embedded as paths
 * `hprc.full` : This is a base-level graph containing all sequence that could be assigned to a reference chromosome.
 Centromeres are included but are unaligned.